 The service provides a dedicated day opportunities service for people with learning disabilities which operates five days a week for a duration of 52 weeks per year.
 In addition New Dawn provides a door to door transport service or travel training for all members who require it.
 The service is based at the Tower Projects Whitehorse Road premises with the centre providing a number of unique facilities on one site for the membership along with specialised areas for physiotherapy, occupational therapy, Information Technology, Music therapy and Arts & Crafts.
 The service has continued to increase the number of places available to young adults with complex physical needs and has increased the staff team to further support the members of the service to access mainstream community facilities.
-The service also operates from the John Scurr community centre which is where the Arts and Crafts program is accessed and has developed into an important element of the service with plans to develop a social enterprise to market the arts and crafts the service is currently producing.
+The service also has a smaller community centre which is where the Arts and Crafts program is accessed which has developed into an important element of the service with plans to develop a social enterprise to market the arts and crafts the service is currently producing.

-The service has strong links with all statutory health and social care commissioners and works closely with these agencies to improve and develop the quality of members lives and extend the range of social care support.
+The service has strong links with all statutory health and social care commissioners and works closely with these agencies to improve and develop the quality of life and extend the range of social care support to all of its membership.

-The service continues its ongoing support of members who are living with complex long term health conditions which has been a significant challenge for the service against the needs of aging carers and extended family members.
+The service continues its ongoing support of members who are living with complex long term health conditions living at home which has been a significant challenge for the service against the needs of aging carers and extended family members.